 - If the situation is ongoing, such as a hostage situation or a major breach, it may make sense to hold regularly scheduled calls with media once a day to inform every at once.

 Prepare for the rumor mill.
-In many incidents, people with catch on and start to make up stories, spreading inaccuracies to garner more attention or worsen the situation.
+In many incidents, people catch on and start to make up stories, spreading inaccuracies to garner more attention or worsen the situation.
 If rumors pop up and they are catching the attention of reputable media or spurring a social media frenzy, be sure to clarify incorrect or unverified information.
 Consider creating a source-of-truth page on your website to dispel any inaccuracies.
 That creates a place to direct media and other stakeholders for updates.
 Its also a great resource to direct social media comments to – so be sure to share with the social media team since the news is likely spreading there faster than anywhere else.
 Your crisis communication skills can make a difference.

 The list of what not to do could be just as long.
 Stick to these tips and practice your response by exercising.
 The goal is to minimize negative coverage about your company and end the news cycle as quickly as possible.